oneeve8/kobble-data/content/tutorialnarrative3.md

 # Tutorial Video Narrative
 ## #3
-Hi, Welcome back to another
+Hi, Welcome back to another Kobble tutorial video.

-If you’ve watched some of our introductory videos,
+If you’ve watched some of our other videos,

 by now, you probably have lots of ideas about how you want to use Kobble.